Address

 Personal care

 We do not have facilities for hair cutting or foot care on the unit.
-Where possible you, or staff, can escort your relative to use local services.
-If the patient is unable to leave the ward for foot care, we can place a referral with a podiatrist to visit the ward.
+Where possible you, or staff, can escort your loved-one to use local services.
+If your loved-one is unable to leave the ward for foot care, we can place a referral with a podiatrist to visit the ward.
 Please feel free to bring in their usual personal care items (such as nail clipper etc).

 Smoking

-Foss Park Hospital is part of a non-smoking Trust.
+Foss Park Hospital is part of a non-smoking trust.
 Smoking is prohibited on all trust premises.
-For patients who do smoke, we do offer smoking cessation advice and can offer nicotine replacement therapies on the unit.
-Staff members are not allowed to accompany patients off the premises to smoke owing to trust policies around staff health and wellbeing.
+If your loved-one smokes, we do offer smoking cessation advice and can offer nicotine replacement therapies on the unit.
+Staff are not allowed to accompany your loved-one off the premises to smoke owing to trust policies around staff health and wellbeing.

 Support and advice